geonetwork/doc/en/user-guide/describing-information/multilingual-editing.rst

 When viewing the record, if a translation exist in the user interface language, this translation is used, if not, the main metadata language is used.

-Note: This behaviour also applied to multilinhgual ISO19139 records requested in dublin core from the CSW services.
+Note: This behaviour also applied to multilingual ISO19139 records requested in dublin core from the CSW services.